cosmos/cosmos-sdk/docs/architecture/adr-007-specialization-groups.md

 or maybe the community may assign a permission to a particular specialization group to appoint members to other 3rd party groups.
 The sky is really the limit as to how membership admittance can be structured.
-We attempt to capture some of these possiblities in a common interface dubbed the `Electionator`.
+We attempt to capture some of these possibilities in a common interface dubbed the `Electionator`.
 For its initial implementation as a part of this ADR we recommend that the general election abstraction (`Electionator`) is provided as well as a basic implementation of that abstraction which allows for a continuous election of